Speakers:

 This Simons Collaboration on Low-Dimensional Topology seeks to advance and explore emerging structures within the rapidly evolving field of low-dimensional topology, highlighting its growing connections with various areas of mathematics and mathematical physics.

-The annual meeting will focus on the cross-disciplinary applications of tools from categorification, representation theory, homological algebra, symplectic and contact geometry, gauge theory, and analysis.
-Talks will engage researchers across these domains, fostering a shared language and a deeper understanding of the field’s critical challenges.
-In this third meeting of the collaboration, we will continue to spotlight promising avenues for future collaboration and showcase results achieved through our collective efforts.
+The annual meeting focused on the cross-disciplinary applications of tools from categorification, representation theory, homological algebra, symplectic and contact geometry, gauge theory, and analysis.
+Talks engaged researchers across these domains, fostering a shared language and a deeper understanding of the field’s critical challenges.
+In this third meeting of the collaboration, we continued to spotlight promising avenues for future collaboration and showcased results achieved through our collective efforts.

 -